Inmate Files Harassment Lawsuit

 The suit names four guards as well as jail Superintendent Jim Whitley.
 Smith further made accusations of his cell being unsanitary.
 Additionally he states he is afraid of getting seriously injured or even killed.

-Cooper jail staff, jail guards, Peggy Elizabeth Montoney, Timothy Wayne Smith, unlawful sexual battery, Jim Whitley, jail superintendent, retaliation, facility infractions, physical intimidation, inmate, harassment, improper sexual contact, Northwestern Regional Adult Detention Center, Frederick County Circuit Court, lawsuit
+News_one jail staff, jail guards, Peggy Elizabeth Montoney, Timothy Wayne Smith, unlawful sexual battery, Jim Whitley, jail superintendent, retaliation, facility infractions, physical intimidation, inmate, harassment, improper sexual contact, Northwestern Regional Adult Detention Center, Frederick County Circuit Court, lawsuit